NomicFoundation/hardhat/docs/guides/waffle-testing.md

 });
 ```

 This wrapper just follows Mocha's proposed structure for tests, but you might have noticed the use of `async` in `it`'s callback function.
 Interacting with the Ethereum network and smart contracts are asynchronous operations, hence most APIs and libraries use JavaScript's `Promise` for returning values.
-This use of `async` will allow us to `await` the calls to our contract and the Hardhat EVM node.
+This use of `async` will allow us to `await` the calls to our contract and the Hardhat Network node.

 ```js
 const Greeter = await ethers.getContractFactory("Greeter");